honeycombio/opentelemetry-go-contrib/launcher/README.md

 ## Configure

-Minimal setup - by default will send all telemetry to `localhost:4317`
+Minimal setup - by default will send all telemetry via GRPC to `localhost:4317`

 ```go
 import "github.com/opentelemetry-go-contrib/otel-launcher-go/launcher"